-Located right in the middle of the city, with affordable rates.
-If we didn’t book an Airbnb, we certainly would’ve stayed here. $130USD/night
+Sofitel is located right in the middle of the city, with affordable rates.
+If we didn’t book an Airbnb, we certainly would’ve stayed here.
+Rates start at $130USD/night.

-Located a bit outside of town, this is a less expensive option located right on the water and includes the outstanding service you’d expect with the Hilton franchise. $100USD/night
+The Hilton Queenstown is located a bit outside of town, this is a less expensive option located right on the water and includes the outstanding service you’d expect with the Hilton franchise.
+Rates start at $100USD/night.

 What to Do In Queenstown: